Mark Stevens (singer): Career

 The show's popularity in the United Kingdom gained Stevens an international audience.
 He moved to the country where he began theatre work and was soon signed to a record deal with BMG.
 He signed a management deal with Kenny Smith, who was also managing the Eurythmics.
 He began working on new music with Nik Kershaw, for his debut album and toured with the band Take That.
 During this time, BMG and RCA promoted to releases "Broken English" and "This Is The Way To Heaven".
-In 1991, Stevens had a guest appearance on the Nine Network comedy series, All Together Now, in which he played the role of Derek.
+Stevens signed with The Wheatley Organisation to manage his career in Australia.
+In late 1990, Stevens acted in a British pantomime performance of Aladdin, playing the title role.
+In February 1991, Stevens had a guest appearance on the Nine Network comedy series, All Together Now, in which he played the role of Derek.
+He played a heavy metal music rocker type character, who is the boyfriend of Jane Hall's character, Anna.

 Stevens' career began to suffer from his then secret alcohol and drug addiction, which he developed from age sixteen.
 He became increasingly dependant on recreational drugs and his record label began to notice his behaviour when he arrived to recording sessions unable to sing.
 Stevens later recalled arriving at the photo shoot for his debut album cover, vomiting and drug taking.
 After he and his record label parted ways, Stevens returned to Australia.
 He later returned to live with his parents in Hobart, but his addiction continued.
 Stevens later returned to England, with his brother Brett and they attempted to secure a new record deal.
 It was thereafter that Stevens developed a heroin addiction.

 Stevens managed to overcome his ten year addiction.
 He has credited an experience with God at a house party in August 1996 as being a major factor in his change of lifestyle.
 Following the experience Stevens decided to follow Christianity and became involved with the Hillsong Church.
 Stevens originally joined the Hillsong Church for four years both in London and Sydney.
 There he wrote and toured music with Hillsong Worship under the leadership of Brian and Bobbie Houston & Darlene Zschech.
 Stevens spent the next eleven years working as a Worship Pastor and Creative Director at the Abundant Life Church in Bradford, United Kingdom.

 In 2011, Stevens released his debut studio album titled "To Be With You".
 The album features a collection of songs about his personal journey and religion.
 Stevens later began travelling creating religious workshops and building worship teams.
 Stevens described the album as "songs that were birthed through an intimate and passionate relationship with his Saviour."
 In 2014, Stevens completed work on his second studio album.
 Stevens married Bethan, the daughter of Abundant Life Church pastor Paul Scanlon.
 They have two children together and settled in Bradford, England.